lumberger22/LocalDrafts/README.md

 - [x] **The app dashboard includes at least three summary statistics about the data such as nearest brewery, breweries shown, and a map pinpointing breweries shown based on latitude and   longitude**
 - [x] **A search bar allows the user to search for an item in the fetched data**
 - [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
-- [ ] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
+- [x] **The app includes at least one unique data visualization developed using the fetched data that tell an interesting story**
 - [x] **Clicking on an item in the list view displays more details about it**
 - [x] **Clicking on an item has a direct, unique link to that item's detail view page**